zenq-tw/wh3_db_to_lua/README.md

                           destination directory where store results
-    --map-columns         make rows as table<Column, Field> (by default they are table<Number, Field>) --add-return          add `return` statement to converted files (so you can `require` table file)
+    --map-columns         make rows as table<Column, Field> (by default they are table<Number, Field>) --add-return          add `return` statement to converted files (so you can `require` table file) --md5                 calculate md5_checksum.
+WARNING: this will lead to different output table structure
   ```

   > You can interact in the same way with package scripts if you need more detailed contol: